sf-wdi-37/queues/README.md

 *After this workshop, developers will be able to:*

 - Describe a queue by its methods and first in, first out (FIFO) behavior.
-- Build queue methods using linked list methods.
+- Build queue methods using linked list or array methods.
 - Compare and contrast stacks and queues and appropriately choose which is better for a given situation.

 ### Where should we be now?
 <!-- call out the skills that are prerequisites -->
 *Before this workshop, developers should already be able to:*

-- Describe a stack and build its methods
+- Describe arrays, linked lists, and stacks.
-- Write a Ruby class.

 ## Warmup

-1. What is a stack and what behaviors does it have?
+1. What is a stack, and what behaviors does it have?
-1. Why were we using playing cards during the stacks lesson?
-1. How would you implement a stack **with an array** (rather than a linked list)?
+2. How would you implement a stack **with an array** and **with a linked list**?
 How would you decide where the top of the stack would be?
 How would you `push` something to top of the stack?
 How would you `pop` something off the top of the stack?

 ## Queues